canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 information for `esm-infra` if the service was disabled and the series running on the machine is in ESM state.

-## MOTD through Ubuntu Pro timer jobs
+## Additional MOTD through Ubuntu Pro timer jobs

 One of the timer jobs Ubuntu Pro uses can insert additional messages into MOTD.
 These messages will be always delivered before or after the content created by